Published on

 Before prompting, build a short Product Requirements Document (PRD), even if it’s just a one-page outline in Notion or Google Docs.

-- What you’re building: e.g., A client portal for property managers to track maintenance requests
+• What you’re building: e.g., A client portal for property managers to track maintenance requests

-- Who it’s for: e.g., Internal team leads and external vendors
+• Who it’s for: e.g., Internal team leads and external vendors

-- How it works: e.g., Data from Google Sheets or Airtable updates live in the portal, with role-based access
+• How it works: e.g., Data from Google Sheets or Airtable updates live in the portal, with role-based access

 This small step will save time and credits later when you move into actual vibe coding.
-Once you know what and why, the AI can handle the how far more effectively.
+Once you know the what and why, the AI can handle the how far more effectively.

 2. Wireframe or outline before you build

 Before you start prompting, sketch what you want to see.
-A quick wireframe or workflow map helps you (and the AI) understand how everything connects (e.g., what screens exist, what each one does, and how users move between them).
+A quick wireframe or workflow map helps you (and the AI) understand how everything connects (e.g., what interfaces exist, what each one does, and how users move between them).

-- The key screens (dashboard, form, client list, reports)
+• The key screens (dashboard, form, client list, reports)

-- The main user actions (add, edit, view, approve)
+• The main user actions (add, edit, view, approve)

-- How data flows between them
+• How data flows between them

+That visual clarity prevents the AI from guessing layouts or missing user paths down the line.
 It’s also how experienced operators keep projects aligned with real business needs, especially when developers aren’t in the loop yet.

 3. Define & structure your data and user roles before you build

 Before you start generating code, set up the foundation that keeps everything organized.
-It’s tempting to jump straight into prompting, but without structure, your project will become messy fast, especially once multiple people start editing or testing AI output.
+It’s tempting to jump straight into prompting, but without structure, your project will become messy fast, especially once multiple people start editing or testing AI outputs.

 Start with three essentials:

-- Project rules: Define how files are named, organized, and reviewed.
+2. Project rules: Define how files are named, organized, and reviewed.
 Even small teams benefit from lightweight conventions like feature branches or “commit after review.”
 For quick mockups or UI tests, you can skip heavy naming systems: just keep the app structure simple enough to share screenshots or a live preview URL with your team.

 These small steps make vibe coding more predictable and decrease the risks of getting the “AI spaghetti” effect (lots of working parts, none connected cleanly).
+You can think of this stage as building the scaffolding before the walls.
+With the structure in place, the AI can work safely inside it, and your team won’t spend hours untangling dependencies later.

 [.blog-callout]